Photography

 Photography is defined as the practice of producing images using light-sensitive materials such as photographic film, or digital methods of development and production to create static or moving images.
 The course aims to continue developing existing artistic thinking, introduce new skills whilst working towards achieving outcomes that provoke reaction and admiration.

-subject content to realise personal intentions relevant to Photography and their selected area(s) of study.
+Students must develop and apply the knowledge, understanding and skills specified in the subject content to realise personal intentions relevant to Photography and their selected area(s) of study.

 -